AmolKulkarni00/M2-EmbSys/Project/1_Requirements/Readme.md

 ### Identifying Features
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Easisly visible of a free parking space.
 * If any vehicle is in that parking space, it is indicated by a Light.
+* It gives an aggregate measure of how effectively the parking space is utilized.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------